Booth Museum to open two major exhibitions, host art gala

-Cartersville’s Booth Western Art Museum has cancelled most of the activities that make up its Southeastern Cowboy Festival and symposium which was scheduled for Oct.
+Cartersville’s Booth Western Art Museum has canceled most of the activities that make up its Southeastern Cowboy Festival and symposium which was scheduled for Oct.
 22-25.

 There will be a limited number of seats for attendees in the museum’s Bergman Theatre and all speakers will be attending via the platform Zoom and streamed to Booth’s Facebook page.
 Members are encouraged to watch their mail for the next Booth Bulletin, which will provide the full details on all the speakers and topics.